Beckham son Brooklyn is engaged to actress Nicola Peltz

 Beckham and Peltz both posted the news on their Instagram accounts Saturday.

-“Two weeks ago I asked my soulmate to marry me and she said yes,” Beckham wrote.
+“Two weeks ago I asked my soulmate to marry me and she said yes,” Beckham, 21, wrote.
 “I am the luckiest man in the world.
 I promise to be the best husband and the best daddy one day.”

 They posted the same picture of themselves standing in a field and embracing — he wearing a blue suit and she in a yellow dress.

-Peltz said in her post, “You’ve made me the luckiest girl in the world.
+Peltz, 25, said in her post, “You’ve made me the luckiest girl in the world.
 I can’t wait to spend the rest of my life by your side.”

 Victoria Beckham, a former member of the Spice Girls pop band, sent her congratulations via Instagram, saying “we could not be happier” that the couple is getting married.